Why Choose a Life Sciences Program at Landmark?

 The rigor of the scientific method in the context of Landmark’s adaptive teaching processes.

-No other college in the country offers the depth of expertise in teaching science to students with learning differences.
-According to the National Student Clearinghouse, nearly one in five Landmark graduates currently goes on to study a science-related major.
-That number is expected to grow considerably with the introduction of Landmark’s first science major program.
+No other college in the country offers our depth of expertise in teaching science to students with learning differences.
+According to the National Student Clearinghouse, nearly one in five Landmark College graduates currently goes on to study a science-related major.
+That number is expected to grow considerably with the introduction of the College’s first science major program.

-The College’s faculty regularly presents at regional and national conferences, and the expertise of its members is sought for textbook reviews, website content and other applications by a variety of academic institutions.
-The College also received a National Science Foundation (NSF) grant to develop a teaching manual documenting best practices in science instruction for educators working with students with learning differences.
+The College’s faculty regularly presents at regional and national conferences, and the expertise of its members is sought for textbook reviews, website content, and other applications by a variety of academic institutions.
+The College also received a National Science Foundation (NSF) grant to develop a teaching manual documenting best practices in science instruction for educators working with students who learn differently.

-Campus facilities include several fully equipped laboratories, a preparatory room and a number of dedicated science classrooms.
-Plans are also underway for a new Science & Technology Innovation Center, which will house all STEM programs and activities, including the Life Sciences program.
-We continue toward our goal of having the Center funded in a few short years.
+Campus facilities include several fully equipped laboratories, a preparatory room, and a number of dedicated science classrooms.
+Construction is now underway for the Nicole Goodner MacFarland Science, Technology & Innovation Center, which will house all STEM programs and activities, including the Life Sciences program.
+The building is slated for completion in August 2015.